getsentry/sentry-java/docs/modules/android.rst

     defaults.org=___ORG_NAME___
     auth.token=YOUR_AUTH_TOKEN

-The auth token you can find at `sentry.io/api <https://sentry.io/api/>`.
+You can find your authentication token `on the Sentry API page <https://sentry.io/api/>`_.
-For more information about the available config keys see :doc:`/learn/cli/configuration`.
+For more information about the available configuration options see `/learn/cli/configuration`.

 Gradle Configuration
 ````````````````````